Theodor Blum: Early life

-By September 1904 both of his parents had died and his three remaining brothers were already in the United States.
-He arrived in New York City in December 1904.
-There he was brought close to the one who probably had the greatest influence on his life, his brother Richard, who was closest to him in age of his surviving brothers.
-Richard had been in New York a decade, had studied dentistry graduating in 1900 and opened an office the following year.
+He arrived in New York City in December 1904 to join his three remaining brothers following the death of his parents.
+His closest brother, Richard, had been in New York a decade, and had studied dentistry graduating in 1900 and opened an office the following year.
 Richard became one of New York's most successful dentists.

-Theodor moved in with his brother and briefly attended the New York College of Dentistry, dropping out after two weeks not being able to stand all the dirt.
-For a full year he continued to live with his brother while working odd jobs and serving as assistant to is brother.
-He sterilized instruments, assisted at the dental chair, answered the telephone, but more importantly learned how to take dental roentgenograms, how to regulate the x-ray tubes and to develop the films.
-There he also met other professional men, most notably Dr. M.L.
+Theodor briefly attended the New York College of Dentistry, dropping out after two weeks.
+For a full year he lived with his brother while working odd jobs, most importantly learning to take dental roentgenograms, as well as how to regulate the X-ray tubes and to develop the films.
+There he also met other professional men, most notably M.L.
 Rhein, a famous New York physician and dentist.